 Click on the following link, to assess whether it is safe to boat: Click Here

-Table 4 of the link document is set out below for ease of reference:
+The Further Risk Assessment of the link document is set out below for ease of reference:

 Links to sites which provide the information to complete the risk assessment are found on the club’s home page.